Erandique: Demographics

 At the time of the 2013 Honduras census, Erandique municipality had a population of 15,242.
 Of these, 80.26% were Indigenous (80.17% Lenca), 18.34% Mestizo, 0.69% Black or Afro-Honduran, 0.52% White and 0.19% others.

 Tourism

-The landscapes in Erandique are considered beautiful around the country due to the pine and sweetgum (Liquidambar) forests.
-The people from Erandique are nice and welcoming.
-There are a couple of places for internet access.
-There are also several places to enjoy the typical food and only one that offers more variety of dishes, such as shrimps and seafood soup, since some come from the coastal city of La Ceiba.
-Downtown the visitor can see many old adobe houses.
-Some streets are paved with rocks and there are 2 very old churches to visit.
+The landscapes in Erandique are known nationwide for its pine and sweetgum (Liquidambar) forests.
+The people from Erandique are hospitable.
+The town has multiple internet access sites.
+Several venues serve local traditional cuisine, and one offers an expanded menu including shrimps and seafood soup, with ingredients sourced from the coastal city of La Ceiba.
+Downtown, visitors can see many historical adobe houses.
+Some streets are paved with rocks and two historic churches are available for touring.